Insights

 However, that also means people are living longer with cancer as a chronic condition requiring ongoing therapy — and the costs can present a significant challenge to survivors.
 The cost of cancer care in the United States was about $183 billion in 2015 and is projected to exceed $245 billion by 2030, according to research published in Cancer Epidemiology, Biomarkers & Prevention

-The benefits of early detection
+The benefits of early cancer detection

 Early detection of cancer yields better health outcomes — from making treatments more effective, with fewer side effects and improved survival rates, to decreasing the financial and psychological costs of the disease.
 The five-year survival rates for two common cancers in women — breast and cervical — are 99% and 91%, respectively, when detected at an early stage.
 Also, it can cost up to seven times less to treat early-stage cancers than those identified in later stages.